nci/scores/docs/paper.md

 All of the scores and statistical techniques in this package have undergone a thorough scientific and software review.
 Every score has a companion Jupyter Notebook tutorial that demonstrates its use in practice.

-`scores` is focused on supporting xarray [@Hoyer:2017] datatypes for earth system data.
-It also aims to be compatible with pandas [@pandas:2024; @McKinney:2010] and geopandas [@geopandas:2024], and to work with NetCDF4, hdf5, Zarr and GRIB data sources among others.
-Scores is designed to utilise Dask for scaling and performance.
+`scores` primarily supports xarray datatypes for Earth system data, allowing it to work with NetCDF4, hdf5, Zarr and GRIB data sources among others. `scores` uses Dask for scaling and performance.
+It also aims to be compatible with pandas and geopandas.

 The software repository can be found at [https://github.com/nci/scores/](https://github.com/nci/scores/).

 # Statement of Need

 The research purpose of this software is (a) to mathematically verify and validate scientific research and (b) to foster research into new scores and metrics.

-## Key Benefits

-In order to meet the needs of researchers, `scores`:
+In order to meet the needs of researchers, `scores` provides the following key benefits.

+**Data Handling**

-- is designed to work with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly utilised for:
+- Works with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly utilised for:
-  - gridded earth system data (e.g. Numerical Weather Prediction models)
+  - gridded Earth system data (e.g. Numerical Weather Prediction models)
   - tabular, point, latitude/longitude or site-based data (e.g. forecasts for specific locations).
-- is designed to handle missing data, masking of data and weighting of results.
+- Handles missing data, masking of data and weighting of results.
+- Supports xarray [@Hoyer:2017] datatypes, and works with NetCDF4, hdf5, Zarr and GRIB data sources among others.

+**Usability**

-- includes a companion Jupyter Notebook tutorial for each metric and statistical test that demonstrates its use in practice.
+- A companion Jupyter Notebook tutorial for each metric and statistical test that demonstrates its use in practice.
-- includes novel scores not commonly found elsewhere (e.g. FIRM [@Taggart:2022a], Flip-Flop Index [@Griffiths:2019; @griffiths2021circular]).
+- Novel scores not commonly found elsewhere (e.g. FIRM [@Taggart:2022a], Flip-Flop Index [@Griffiths:2019; @griffiths2021circular])
+- All scores and statistical techniques have undergone a thorough scientific and software review.
+- An area specifically to hold emerging scores which are still undergoing research and development.
+This provides a clear mechanism for people to share, access and collaborate on new scores, and be able to easily re-use versioned implementations of those scores.

+**Compatability**

-- is highly modular and avoids extensive dependencies by providing its own implementations where relevant.
+- Highly modular and avoids extensive dependencies by providing its own implementations where relevant.
-- is intended to be easy to integrate and use in a wide variety of environments.
+- Easy to integrate and use in a wide variety of environments.
 It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.
-- uses Dask [@Dask:2016] for scaling and performance.
+- Uses Dask [@Dask:2016] for scaling and performance.
+- Aims to be compatible with pandas [@pandas:2024; @McKinney:2010] and geopandas [@geopandas:2024] |

-## Metrics, Statistical Techniques and Data Processing Tools Included in Scores
+## Metrics, Statistical Techniques and Data Processing Tools Included in `scores`

 At the time of writing, `scores` includes **over 50** metrics, statistical techniques and data processing tools.
 For an up to date list, please see the `scores` [documentation](https://scores.readthedocs.io/en/latest/included.html).

 We anticipate more metrics, tools and statistical techniques will be added over time.

-Here is a **curated selection** of the metrics, tools and statistical tests currently included in `scores`:
+Table: A **Curated Selection** of the Metrics, Tools and Statistical Tests Currently Included in `scores`

 |              | **Description** |**A Selection of the Functions Included in `scores`**|
 |--------------|-----------------|-----------------------------------------------------|